New Hampshire Divorce Procedures

 • Financial Affidavits of both the parties

-Some divorcing partners wish for court orders while the divorce procedure is in progress.
+Some divorcing partners wish for court orders while the procedure is in progress.
 Such divorcing partners have to request a temporary hearing on the petition.
-Then it becomes essential that before the temporary hearing, they must file a Temporary Decree on divorce or legal separation.
+Then it becomes essential that before the temporary hearing they must file a Temporary Decree on divorce or legal separation.

 New Hampshire Divorce Procedures with Minor Children

-As explained in the above section, the divorcing partners may file a Petition for divorce or a Joint Petition for divorce.
+As explained in the above section, the divorcing partners may file a Petition or a Joint Petition for divorce.
 After an individual petition is served or a joint petition is filed, a First Appearance session is scheduled.
-During such a session, the Judge or Master throws light on the divorce procedure in the court and explains significant points about involvement of the children in the divorce.
+During such a session, the Judge or Master throws light on the procedure in the court and explains significant points about involvement of the children.

-In order to become successful in the divorce procedure, the following forms are essential.
+In order to complete the procedure successfully, the following forms are essential:

 • Child Support Guidelines Worksheet